Assess managed Kubernetes services for your workloads Rising use of Kubernetes in production brings new IT demands

 What is Kubernetes?

-Kubernetes, also referred to as K8s, is an open source platform used to manage Linux Containers across private, public and hybrid cloud environments.
-Businesses also can use Kubernetes to manage microservice architectures.
+Kubernetes, also referred to as K8s for the number of letters between K and S, is an open source platform used to manage containerized applications across private, public and hybrid cloud environments.
+Organizations can also use Kubernetes to manage microservice architectures.
 Containers and Kubernetes are deployable on most cloud providers.

 Application developers, IT system administrators and DevOps engineers use Kubernetes to automatically deploy, scale, maintain, schedule and operate multiple application containers across clusters of nodes.
 Containers run on top of a common shared operating system (OS) on host machines but are isolated from each other unless a user chooses to connect them.